saverchenkov/gsheets-monarch-connector/README.md

 3. Replace `'YOUR_MONARCH_TOKEN_HERE'` with the token you just copied.
 4. Generate a strong, random string to use as your proxy server's API key.
 5. Replace `'YOUR_NEW_API_KEY_HERE'` with the API key you just generated.
-6. Leave the `NGROK_URL` for now.
+6. Leave the `PROXY_SERVER_URL` for now.
 We will replace this with the Cloud Run URL later.
 Save the script.

 ### Step 3: Deploy the Proxy Server